leoniemclaughlin7/jenas-creations/docs/AGILE.md

 * [Display messages to user](https://github.com/users/leoniemclaughlin7/projects/9/views/1?pane=issue&itemId=55718193)
 * [View a miniature bag window when items are added to bag](https://github.com/users/leoniemclaughlin7/projects/9/views/1?pane=issue&itemId=55713966)
 * [View messages left by users as admin](https://github.com/users/leoniemclaughlin7/projects/9/views/1?pane=issue&itemId=55848835)

+## Conclusion

+In conclusion, using agile principles to develop this project had a number of  benefits.
+It was easier to know which task I was working on and found myself getting less distracted as I was carrying out the work associated with the project.
+Having a dedicated timeframe for issues to be done helped me stay on track in terms of timeframe for the project.
+As a lot of thought went into the user stories I was able to have a better picture of the overall project before starting the work.
+This sped up production and definitely felt more organised.
+One thing I would do differently is instead of creating the user stories as needed I would create a proportion of them before carrying out any work.
+I feel this would give an even clearer picture of the overall project.
+As with the last project it was easy to see the benefits of collaboration, while developing with agile principles.

+You can return to my README.md file [here.](../docs/README.md)